fkie-cad/SNAFUzz/Readme.md

 ## Build

 Currently, the only supported platform is Windows and the only supported compiler is MSVC.

+SNAFUzz has been tested to work both on an intel CPU (Core i7-9850H and Core i7-1365U) and on an AMD cpu (AMD Ryzen 7), on Windows 11 and Windows 10 respectively and can boot both Window 11 Professional and Home editions.
+But there are likely some CPU's / editions of Windows that do not work at this time.

 The build _should be_ as simple as using `build.bat` from an "x64 Native Tools Command Prompt" in the root directory of the project.
 Optionally, you can specify target-specific code in the form of a `target.c` file as the argument to `build.bat` (e.g `build.bat hevd.c`).
 The project is using a single compilation unit style build and therefore the `target.c` file is simply